 While perfectionism has been a source of my personal struggles with feeling stuck and inaction, it is not the whole picture.
 To demonstrate how striving for perfection can cause struggles, here are some examples of the type of negative thoughts it creates.
 In other words, perfectionism may sound like:

 - If I cannot perfectly clean the entire house, there is no point in bothering with picking up the papers off the counter in the kitchen.

 - There are too many things to do to launch my new product line, what is the purpose in getting just this piece of it done?

 - I would like to redecorate the living room, but I don’t have the money to do everything I want.
-So, it is better to just leave it.
+So, it is better to just leave it and do nothing.

-In the above example, why is there a need to be perfect?
+In the example above, why is there a need to be perfect?
 When continuing to dig deeper, the reason starts to unravel…

-In another quick example to really hit home what I am trying to tell you.
-In my former nutrition private practice, I regularly had people come to me saying, “my life is (generally) perfect with the exception of my diet and physical appearance.
+Another quick example, to really hit home what I am trying to tell you: In my former nutrition private practice, I regularly had people come to me saying, “My life is (generally) perfect with the exception of my diet and physical appearance.
 I just can’t seem to control what I eat.”

 While the presenting problem was expressed as a nutrition-related issue, as we worked together, it became apparent that there was really a greater problem under the surface.
 Here are a few of the deeper reasons/issues we uncovered:

 (1) a history of food scarcity or being hungry and not having enough food when needed as a kid,